ARKHAM18/citra-valentin-api/README.md

 # citra-valentin-api
-Citra API for my fork
+Citra API and Discord bot for my fork